 In a sense, this is a major theme in With Love, Wherever You Are.
 2 Cor.
 12, 9-10, ". . . my power works best in weakness. . . .
 For when I am weak, then I am strong.”
 War and danger and tragedy can show us that we’re not so powerful on our own.
 And that’s when we’re willing to see our need for God and let God be God.

 What is the last novel you read that you would recommend?

 A Great Reckoning by Louise Penny.
 I’m always immersed in the locale, Three Pines, and the quirky, compassionate characters waiting for me on the park bench.

 What are you working on now?

-Thanks, Dandi, for visiting with us and telling us about your novel.
-Readers, Dandi has offered to give a copy of his novel to the winner of our drawing on Thursday, August 19.
-To enter, leave a comment for Dandi, below.
-Leave your email address, in case you win, like so: trish[at]trishperry[dot]com.
+Thanks, Dandi, for telling us about your novel.
+Readers, Dandi has offered to give a signed copy of her book to the winner of our drawing on Monday, March 20.
+To enter, leave a comment below in answer to Dandi's question, above.
+"Please enter me" won't get you entered.
+The drawing is done by email, so leave your email address, like so: trish[at]trishperry[dot]com.

 Also, I'd love it if you'd connect with me on Facebook.
 Just click on my name at the right of today's post.